prank855/SDL_Learn-01/readme.md

 open root folder in vscode

+make sure runonsave extension is installed for fast debugging to work

-open cmd_vars.bat and set dependency folders
+open cmd_vars.bat and set folder locations of dependencies

 press f5 in vscode to debug and run program

-run "publish.bat" for release executable/7zip file, will be in "publish" folder
+run "publish.bat" to export program into the "publish/" folder
+    - 7zip file, and a loose folder